Mental Health First Aid Trainings

 Mental Health First Aid (MHFA) is a certification course that teaches you how to identify, understand, and respond to signs of mental illnesses and substance use disorders.
 The training gives you the skills you need to reach out and provide initial help and support to someone who may be experiencing mental health symptoms or a crisis.

 We provide Adult and Youth MHFA trainings to the general public, including mayors, public health officers, community leaders, and others.
-We also provide perinatal MHFA trainings to community health workers, doulas, nurses, and others who support pregnant people.
+We also provide perinatal MHFA trainings to community health workers, doulas, nurses, and others.

 Upcoming Trainings